rte-france/l2rpn-baselines/examples/ppo_stable_baselines/ReadMe.md

 # Objective

-This repository demonstrates how to use grid2op, lightsim2grid and l2rpn-baselines to make a RL agent that is able to perform some actions on a grid2op environment using the PPO algorithm and the `stable-baselines3` rl library.
+This directory shows how to use grid2op, lightsim2grid and l2rpn-baselines to make a RL agent that is able to perform some actions on a grid2op environment using the PPO algorithm and the `stable-baselines3` rl library.

 It focuses on the `PPO_SB3` baseline with a strong focus on **continuous** variables (curtailment and redispatching)